virajrathod/2019-dataviscourse-homework/hw5C/readme.md

 ### Goals Charts

-The goals charts visualize a summary of a teams performance: the goals made and the goals conceded are encoded using position, while the goal difference is encoded by a bar.
+The goals charts visualize a summary of a teams performance: the goals made and the goals conceded are encoded using circles' position, while the goal difference is encoded by a bar.
 The marks are red for the conceded goals and blue for the made goals.
 Similarly, a positive goal difference is highlighted by a blue bar, while a negative goal difference is shown in red.
 Gray markers are used for ties.

+In addition, display the goals made and goals conceded in a tooltip when the mouse hovers over the each goals chart.

 You should be able to create the goals chart using the same basic approach as for the bars.

 ### Other Columns